VictorA07/K8s-Project/README.md

 # Project Name - Kubernetes Project with Multi-Jenkins CICD
 ## Introduction
-This project involve creating a highly available, highly scalable microservice application using multi-master kubernetes and master-slave jenkins with a failover strategy.
+This project involves creating a highly available, highly scalable microservice application using multi-master Kubernetes and master-slave Jenkins with a failover strategy.

-This is a kubernetes project using Kubeadm and using Terraform as IAC (Infastructure as Code) to build the infastructure.
-This repository includes all terrraform code.
-The README file will gives step by step guide on how to deploy this project.
+This is a Kubernetes project using Kubeadm and Terraform as IAC (Infrastructure as Code) to build the infrastructure.
+This repository includes all terraform code.
+The README file will give step by step guide on how to deploy this project.

 ## Tech Stack
 Infastructure as code (IAC) - Terraform
 Cloud infrastructure - AWS Cloud Services
-Version Control System - Github
+Version Control System - GitHub
 Configuration Management - Ansible
 Endpoint to cluster and Jenkins master-master lb- Haproxy CICD Tool: Jenkins